The Glycemic Index: What You Need To Know

 Monitor.
 If you’re serious about fuelling your body optimally, a blood glucose monitor is a great investment.
 Continuous glucose monitors (CGMs) like Abbott’s Freestyle Libre can help you understand exactly how your body responded to different foods.

-THE BEST LOW GI CARBOHYDRATES
+WHAT ARE THE BEST LOW GI CARBOHYDRATES?

 Non-starchy vegetables and salad.
 Fill your plate with colourful, seasonal veg.
 Think roasted Mediterranean vegetables, stir fries, ratatouille and vegetable curries.

-Grains and pseudograins.
+Non-gluten grains and pseudograins.
 Barley, buckwheat, black and brown rice, whole rolled oats, rye, quinoa.
 These make a great addition to salads and soups.

 SARAH LAW